Emergency Suppy Kit

 - Your fire extinguisher should be suitable for all types of fires and should be easily accessible.
 Teach all family members how to use it.

-- Alternate means to charge your cells phones.
+- Alternate means (possibly solar) to charge your cells phones and other devices.

 - Store a three to seven day supply of food for each person.
 Items such as canned or dehydrated food, powdered milk and canned juices can be rotated into your daily diet and replenished on a regular basis.
 Include food for infants or the elderly, snack foods and items such as a non-electric can opener, cooking utensils, paper/plastic plates and plastic utensils.